 Mark Cheng, Director at Ashoka Europe

-Mark is the Director of Ashoka UK, as well as Ashoka’s senior advisor on social finance, a role sponsored by international law firm Hogan Lovells.
+Mark is the Director of Ashoka Europe, as well as Ashoka’s senior advisor on social finance, a role sponsored by international law firm Hogan Lovells.
 Since joining Ashoka originally as an ASN member in 2007, he has assisted many Fellows in raising investment for social causes, in areas including micro-finance, renewable energy, conservation, healthcare and education.
 Mark is also advisor to several international Ashoka initiatives such as Globalizer, a program for Fellows expanding their work into multiple countries.
 Mark is founding Director of Chelwood Capital, a social investment firm that supports mission-driven organizations.
 He has more than 15 years experience in finance, having previously worked at Deutsche Bank and AMBAC Assurance.
 He serves as Board Member and Trustee for several social enterprises and is a business mentor for the Emerge Venture Lab, an incubator for UK student social ventures.

 Julia Koskella, Venture Manager

 Julia joined Ashoka in 2012 to lead our search and selection process for new Ashoka Fellows.
 Previously, she worked at Global Giving helping grassroots NGOs access crowdfunding, helped set up Move Your Money UK, and worked for an indigenous rights organisation in Ecuador.
 Julia graduated from Oxford University with a first class degree in Human Sciences.
 While she was there, she chaired the Environment and Ethics Committee and acted as the founding director of the Oxford Climate Forum.
 Follow her on Twitter @JuliaKoskella.

 Clarice Ramalho, Operations Manager